Steve Hodge: Return to Forest

 Clough paid Spurs £550,000 to take Hodge back to Nottingham Forest.
 The club won the Full Members Cup in 1989 and then reached the League Cup final, with Hodge finally winning a major domestic medal: the 3–1 win over Luton Town at Wembley saw him play a crucial part as it was he, making a foraging run from deep, who was brought down for the penalty which Nigel Clough converted, setting Forest on the road to victory.
 A week later, however, Hodge was one of the Forest players who had to cope with the horrors of the Hillsborough disaster during the opening minutes of their FA Cup semi-final against Liverpool.
 He played in the rescheduled game at Old Trafford, which Liverpool won 3–1.

-The following season, Hodge played as Forest retained the League Cup with a 1–0 win over Oldham Athletic, but by the next year he was struggling to hold down a regular place in the team's midfield after the emergence of teenage Irish phenomenon Roy Keane to partner Garry Parker, who had become the first-choice central midfielder despite being the only one of the three never to play international football.
-He was only named as a substitute by Clough for the 1991 FA Cup Final against his old club Tottenham Hotspur; he came on as a second-half substitute but Spurs ran out 2–1 winners after extra time.
+The following season, Hodge played as Forest retained the League Cup with a 1–0 win over Oldham Athletic, but by the next year he was struggling to hold down a regular place in the team's midfield after the emergence of teenage Irish midfielder Roy Keane to partner Garry Parker, who had become the first-choice central midfielder despite being the only one of the three never to play international football.
+He was only named as a substitute by Clough for the 1991 FA Cup final against his old club Tottenham Hotspur; he came on as a second-half substitute but Spurs won the final 2–1 after extra time.

 Leeds United

 In the summer of 1991, Hodge was sold to Leeds United for £900,000 – the highest transfer fee he had commanded.
 He struggled to win a regular place at Elland Road but did make a significant contribution to the league title winning side of 1991–92, winning a championship medal.
-In that season he made 23 appearances and scored seven goals; his goal tally included two braces in games against Sheffield United (won 4-3) and Southampton (drew 3-3) and the only goal in a 1-0 win over Liverpool.
-In 1994 Hodge went on loan to Derby County.
+In that season he made 23 appearances and scored seven goals; his goal tally included two braces in games against Sheffield United (won 4–3) and Southampton (drew 3–3) and the only goal in a 1–0 win over Liverpool.
+In 1994 Hodge was loaned to Derby County.

 Late career

 He joined Queens Park Rangers for a nominal fee in 1994.
 Two seasons followed with Hodge playing just 15 times.

-Next he joined Watford.
-He played twice for them in the 1995–96 season.
+He subsequently joined Watford, playing twice for them in the 1995–96 season.

-An unsuccessful trial at Walsall came in the autumn of 1996, followed by a brief spell playing in Hong Kong.
-He signed for Division Three side Leyton Orient in March 1998, playing just once before finally retiring from playing at the end of the season.
+He later had a brief spell playing in Hong Kong before signing for Division Three side Leyton Orient in March 1998.
+He played just once for the club before retiring from playing at the end of the season.